 It's back on.
 Fight Trump's Muslim ban.

-President Trump has signed a new executive order banning people from six Muslim-majority countries and slamming the door on refugees.
-The order demonises the vulnerable – those who have fled torturers, warlords and dictators.
-Make no mistake, people will lose their lives because of it.
-A Hawaii court blocked the ban just hours before it was due to come into effect, but it's not over yet - we need to stop this policy for good.
+President Trump has signed an executive order banning people from six Muslim-majority countries and slamming the door on refugees.
+After being temporarily stopped, the US Supreme Court overturned a block on the devastating ban.
+The order demonises the vulnerable – those who have fled torturers, warlords and dictators – and those who simply want to be with their families.
+Now is the time for action – we need to stop this policy for good.

 We’ll fight it with everything we’ve got, just like we did last time.
 Take action now - tell President Trump to stop this ban and to protect human rights.